putaojuice/tp/docs/DeveloperGuide.md

 ![DeleteTaskCommandActivityDiagram](images/DeleteTaskActivityDiagram.png)

-The following sequence diagram shows how the delete task operation work assuming no exception is thrown:
+The following sequence diagram shows how the delete task operation works assuming no exception is thrown:

 ![DeleteTaskCommandSequenceDiagram](images/DeleteTaskSequenceDiagram.png)